syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 ## Line Chart

 To render a Line Chart, set the series [type](../api/ejchart.html#members:series-type) as **"line"** in the chart series.
-For changing the line segment color, you can use the [fill](../api/ejchart.html#members:series-fill) property of the series.
+To change the line segment color, you can use the [fill](../api/ejchart.html#members:series-fill) property of the series.

 {% highlight js %}